surgiie/hyprtoggle/README.md

 # hyprtoggle

-A simple CLI-based toggle script for Hyprland windows.
+A bash cli script for toggling windows in [hyprland]

 ## Introduction

-`hyprtoggle` helps overcome Hyprland's default behavior of opening new instances of applications.
-Instead of spawning duplicate windows, this script toggles a single instance: hiding it when focused, and showing/focusing it when not visible.
+`hyprtoggle` simplifies managing application focus: it toggles a single app instance by hiding it when it's already focused, and showing or focusing it when it's not.

-Think of it as similar to [hyprshell](https://github.com/H3rmt/hyprshell), but purely command-line based without a GUI or daemon.
-Just a simple bash script you can bind directly to keybindings in your Hyprland configuration.

 ## Installation